tediousjs/node-mssql/README.md

 - Upgraded tedious version to v8
 - Requests in stream mode that pipe into other streams no longer pass errors up the stream chain
+- tedious config option `trustServerCertificate` defaults to `false` if not supplied

 ## 5.x to 6.x changes